ahwalters/ahwalters/README.md

 </p>

 <img src='https://user-images.githubusercontent.com/113622833/236508236-18b9c1a3-0ed4-4c70-81ed-d02871a6d08b.jpeg' align="right" width="120" height="100"/>
-I started out learning to build my pc because I wanted to have the best pc on the market for running VR and other games.
+I started out learning to build my pc because I wanted to have the best pc on the market for running</br> VR and other games.
 Then I wanted custom keyboards for that pc.
 From that interest in hardware, the interest in software developed and I learned web dev!
 And now here we are (:
 <br clear="right"/>